-Why Are Metal Credit Cards Trending?
+Key Points About: Metal Credit Cards

 Metal credit cards cannot be shredded in the same fashion as plastic cards.
 If you put a metal card in the shredder, it may shred the shredder.
 And a regular pair of kitchen scissors won’t do the trick, either.